MojiTom/MojiTom/README.md

 - 👋 Hi, I’m @MojiTom
 - 👀 I’m interested in: web development (just finished a full-stack bootcamp w/ the MERN stack), game development (noobish), and network security (curious - not even a noob).
-- 🌱 I’m currently working to improve my JavaScript skills (... and learning Scratch 3.0 for fun & to help the kiddos learn to code).
+- 🌱 I’m currently working to improve my JavaScript / MERN stack skills (... and playing around with Scratch 3.0 for fun & to help the kiddos learn to code).
-- 💞️ I’m looking to collaborate on websites and web apps w/ the MERN stack.
+- 💞️ I’m looking to collaborate on websites and web apps that use JavaScript and the MERN stack.
 - 📫 How to reach me: ... contact info coming soon ...

 <!---